Abstract

 a) Oral History Method

-a percussion practitioner constitute an important source of knowledge and
+practitioner constitute an important source of knowledge and interpretation.

 c) Textual Analysis